So you’ve decided to become a financial reporting analyst. Congratulations!

 Think about this stage of the ride as the roller coaster going up, up, up that very steep climb.

-To put it as simply as possible, you will need a bachelor’s degree.
+To put it as naturally as possible, you will need a bachelor’s degree.
 To start with.
 Some people can get hired with just this one qualification, but I have to warn you it’s not a common thing.
 Most companies will ask you for a Master’s Degree in a field related to finance or an MBA.

 But look at it this way.
 If you get a Master’s Degree or an MBA, you’re not doing it for them.
 You’re doing it for yourself!